holly-g/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.

+    Start: Initial state when a process is first created

+    Ready: Process is waiting to be assigned to a CPU

+    Running: Once assigned to a processor by the scheduler, the process state is set to running and executes its instructions

+    Blocked/Waiting: A process has performed some kind of operation that makes it not ready to run until some other event takes place.
+E.g., when a process initiates an I/O request to a disk, it becomes blocked and thus some other process can use the processo

+    Terminated: Completed execution or terminated by the OS; waits to be removed from main memory

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

+    A zombie process occurs when a process has completed execution but at least one of its entries are still in the process table.
+A child process first becomes  a zombie before the parent process reads the exit status of the chid and it is removed from the process table.

 3. Describe the job of the Scheduler in the OS in general.

+    The scheduler allocates resources to many tasks and handles prioritized job queues to decide which process runs at a certain point in time.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    Round robin scheduling gives every process an equal share of the CPU and does not give special priority to more important/urgent tasks.
+On the other hand, MLFQ adjusts for priority during its exeuction, which makes it more efficient and effective.

 ## Programming Exercise: The Lambda School Shell (`lssh`)